App Development Timeline in 2026

 Design is not just colors and fonts.
 It is how fast a user understands what to do, and how easy it is to do it.

-Good design shortens your timeline because it reduces rework.
-It is faster to fix a flow in a prototype than after it is coded.
+Good design can shorten the schedule because it reduces rework.
+It is much faster to fix a flow in a prototype than after it is coded.

 From Wireframes to Prototypes

 Most teams start with low-fidelity wireframes.
-These are simple layouts that map screens and user flows without visual polish.
+These simple layouts map screens and user flows without visual polish.

 This keeps the focus on structure: